Arthur Morris/BIRDS AS ART

 What’s Up?

-I did my swim at about noon and then turned on the TV.
-Today is Monday 12 September 2022.
-The plan is to take one full day off from all physical activity.
+Today is Wednesday 12 October.
+I will wake early and head to Sebastian Inlet to check on the Osprey situation.
 Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post took about 90 minutes to prepare and makes one hundred seventy-one days in a row with a new one.
+This blog post took more than two hours to prepare including the time spent on the image optimizations and makes two hundred days a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!